Teaching Irregular Verb Patterns

 Questions

 Students also need to practice creating questions with irregular verbs.
-The helping verb shows the tense and the irregular verb uses its base form in the present, future and past tense.
+The helping verb shows tense and the irregular verb uses its base form in the present, future and past tense.
 The past perfect tense uses 'have' and the past participle.

 • Present: Do you hear the bell?